VEra-Resonance/AEra-LogIn-BASE-Sepolia/AERA-GATE-WHITEPAPER.md

 #### Mini-Transfers as "Resonance Breadcrumbs":
 ```
-User registers from X    → +0.0001 AEra ("X-Register")
+User registers from X    → +0.0001 VEra ("X-Register")
-User logs in from Web    → +0.0001 AEra ("Web-Login")
+User logs in from Web    → +0.0001 VEra ("Web-Login")
-User verifies from Telegram → +0.0001 AEra ("TG-Verify")
+User verifies from Telegram → +0.0001 VEra ("TG-Verify")
 ```

 **Purpose:** Create an on-chain trail of authentic human activity.